-During the 1950s 1960s, the college and growth of and university expansion of their relation with resources and the administrative government forced attention greater on resource did management procedures, although these procedures not necessarily result improved management.
-Externally imposed in budgeting techniques were not necessarily well adapted to academic institutions.
-Many professional newly hired budget unfamiliar with academic management did underwere and not effectively academic leaders work with in stand resource planning.
-At the same time, faculty members were asked to assume administrative which thev particularly in planning and managing resources.
+During the 1950s and 1960s, the growth of college and university resources and the expansion of their relation with government greater administrative attention forced on resource procedures management procedures, although these did not necessarily result improved management.
+Externally imposed budgeting techniques were not necessarily well adapted to academic institutions.
+Many newly hired professional budget staff with academic did underwere unfamiliar management not work effectively with academic leaders stand to in resource planning.
+At the same time, faculty members were asked to assume administrative which lacked for thev experience, particularly in planning and managing resources.
 Together they implemented many management practices that now constrain the ability of institutions to adapt to a different environment and to manage resources effectively and efficiently.